Code-Institute-Submissions/samagosti7-Project-4/README.md

 All Pages:
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Home page | When clicking the "home" button in the navigation bar, the browser redirects me to the home page.
-The is active styling will appear as the home button has a red background. | PASS
-Menu page | When clicking the "menu" button in the navigation bar, the browser redirects me to the menu page.
-The is active styling will appear as the menu button has a red background. | PASS
-Contact page | When clicking the "contact" button in the navigation bar, the browser redirects me to the contact page.
-The is active styling will appear as the contact button has a red background. | PASS
+Home page | When clicking the "home" link in the navigation bar, the browser redirects me to the home page. | PASS Logo | When clicking the logo in the navigation bar, the browser redirects me to the home page. | PASS View Posts page | When clicking the "View Posts" link in the navigation bar, the browser redirects me to the post list page. | PASS
-Book now page | When clicking the "book now" button in the navigation bar, the browser redirects me to the book now page.
-The is active styling will appear as the book now button has a red background.| PASS
-Manage booking page | When clicking the "manage bookings" button in the navigation bar, the browser redirects me to the manage booking page.
-The user will know they are on this page by the heading. | PASS
+Create a Post page | If signed in, when clicking the "Create a Post" link in the navigation bar, the browser redirects me to the post creation page. | PASS
-Edit profile page | Checked foreground information is not distracted by backgrounds| PASS Register page | When clicking the "register" button in the navigation bar, the browser redirects me to the register page.
-The user will know they are on this page by the heading. | PASS
+Register page | If not signed in, when clicking the "register" button in the navigation bar, the browser redirects me to the registration page. | PASS
-Login / Logout page | When clicking the "login" or "logout button in the navigation bar, the browser redirects me to the login or logout page.
-The user will know they are on this page by the heading. | PASS
-Foreground & background colour | Checked foreground information is not distracted by background animation. | PASS Text | Checked that all fonts and colours used are consistent. | PASS
+Login page | When clicking the "login" link in the navigation bar, the browser redirects me to the login page. | PASS Logout page | When clicking the "logout" link in the navigation bar, the browser redirects me to the logout page. | PASS Text | Checked that all fonts and colours used are consistent. | PASS Authorization | Checked that users only get the create post option when signed in, and only get the register option when not signed in.
+Also checked that they only get the logout option when logged in, and the login option when logged out. | Pass

 ### Footer
 TEST            | OUTCOME                          | PASS / FAIL